Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 After widespread reports and research studies on the dangers of common flea and tick products, the FDA issued a warning to pet owners and vets on several brands and the neurological toxicity and serious adverse reactions some of these products can cause.
 The FDA warning includes popular, well-known brands - Bravecto, Nexguard, Simparico, and Cridelio in various forms both oral and topical treatments.
 (The full list of brands/flea & tick products here.)

 Similar neurological toxicity incidents and adverse reactions can also happen with a flea and tick collar unless it's an all-natural herbal collar.
-Traditional pesticide-releasing tick and flea collars like Seresto have been shown to cause many of the same dangerous effects on dogs as the FDA alert medications (see USA Today report here... note: Seresto and similar collars release their pesticide over time to keep your dog's coat covered with toxins on an ongoing basis to kill fleas and ticks.)
+Traditional pesticide-releasing tick and flea collars like Seresto have been shown to cause many of the same dangerous effects on dogs as the FDA alert medications (see USA Today report here... + June 2022 Update from Congress on recommended EPA cancellation of the Seresto product here.
+Note: Seresto and similar collars release their pesticide over time to keep your dog's coat covered with toxins on an ongoing basis to kill fleas and ticks.)

 The best flea and tick prevention shouldn't potentially risk your dog's health